teddylfwu/AAAI21-Virtual-Conference/README.md

 Plenary events were livestreamed via SlidesLive.
 Make sure that your contract with them covers this.
 Panels were fully live and used CART real-time captioning.

-For EMNLP, we had prerecorded presentations and keynote speakers and live panels.
+For AAAI, we had prerecorded presentations and keynote speakers and live panels.
 Recordings were streamed live.
 For keynotes, after the prerecorded talk was shown, the keynote speaker, a volunteer and a SlidesLive person were in a Zoom call, this Zoom call was streamed after seamlessly after the keynote recording.
 Then the volunteer took questions from the `#live` RocketChat channel and asked the keynote speaker.